Asian Science Camp 2026

 Rappaport Faculty of Medicine, Technion-Israel Institute of Technology, Haifa, Israel

 Aaron Ciechanover is a Distinguished Professor in the Faculty of Medicine at the Technion – Israel Institute of Technology in Haifa, Israel.
 He received his M.Sc.
 (1971) and M.D.
-(1973) from the Hebrew University in Jerusalem.
-He then completed obtained a doctorate in biology in the Faculty of Medicine in the Technion (D.Sc.; 1982).
+(1973) from the Hebrew University in Jerusalem, and later a doctorate in biology in the Faculty of Medicine in the Technion (D.Sc.; 1982).
 There, as a graduate student with Dr. Avram Hershko and in collaboration with Dr. Irwin A. Rose from the Fox Chase Cancer Center in Philadelphia, USA, they discovered the ubiquitin proteolytic system.
 As a post- doctoral fellow with Dr. Harvey Lodish at the M.I.T., he continued his studies on the ubiquitin system and made additional important discoveries.
 Along the years it has become clear that ubiquitin-mediated proteolysis plays major roles in numerous cellular processes, and aberrations in the system underlie the pathogenetic mechanisms of many diseases, among them certain malignancies and neurodegenerative disorders.
 Consequently, the system has become an important platform for drug development.
 Among the numerous prizes Ciechanover received are the 2000 Albert Lasker Award and the 2004 Nobel Prize (Chemistry; shared with Drs.
 Hershko and Rose).
 Among many academies, Ciechanover is member of the National Academies of Sciences (NAS) and Medicine (NAM) of the USA (Foreign Associate).

 Prof. Sir Andre Geim